kylecoding1/hybrid-chaos-theory-cipher-with-a-lattice-based-approach/README.md

 ### Comparison of Execution Times
 ![Entropy Calculation](https://github.com/kylecoding1/hybrid-chaos-theory-cipher-with-a-lattice-based-approach/assets/128002901/9d3d884d-8304-49ba-ad59-389e7cd39897)
    This chart illustrates the execution times of various cryptographic operations, including key generation, encryption, and decryption.
 The x-axis represents the operation type, and the y-axis represents the time taken in seconds or CPU cycles.
-The comparison provides insights into the performance of the Chaos-Lattice/Kyber systems.
+The comparison provides insights into the performance of Chaos-Lattice/Kyber systems.

 ### Comparison of Key Evolution: Chaos-Lattice vs Kyber & AES
 ![Comparison of Key Evolution](https://github.com/kylecoding1/hybrid-chaos-theory-cipher-with-a-lattice-based-approach/assets/128002901/8404f5c2-d38c-4c9b-afe9-05fe9df31803)